What is the cauda equina?

 What are the main types of cauda equina syndrome (CES)?

-1. CES-R, where urinary retention is already established
+- CES-R, where urinary retention is already established.

-2. CES-I, which is incomplete, where urinary sensation is reduced, there is loss of the feeling of the need to empty the bladder, or a poor stream of urine, but there is no established urinary retention or overflow (incontinence/leakage).
+- CES-I, which is incomplete, where urinary sensation is reduced, there is a loss of the feeling of the need to empty the bladder or a poor stream of urine, but there is no established urinary retention or overflow (incontinence/leakage).

-When a patient has cauda equina syndrome, it is essential that surgical decompression of the nerve roots is carried out urgently.
-Delays in surgery can result in serious and permanent disabilities including foot drop, numbness and loss of sensation to the legs and groin area, very severe back pain, bladder and bowel dysfunction and sexual dysfunction.
+When a patient has cauda equina syndrome, surgical decompression of the nerve roots must be carried out urgently.
+Delays in surgery can result in serious and permanent disabilities including foot drop, numbness and loss of sensation to the legs and groin area, very severe back pain, bladder and bowel dysfunction, and sexual dysfunction.

 How is Cauda Equina Syndrome Diagnosed?

 It is usually diagnosed by imaging (typically an MRI scan) along with taking a history and examining the patient.
-The physical examination will include testing the muscle strength of the lower limbs, evaluating sensation to touch and pain, checking lower limb reflexes and evaluation of anal tone, reflex and sensation.
+The physical examination will include testing the muscle strength of the lower limbs, evaluating sensation to touch and pain, checking lower limb reflexes, and evaluating anal tone, reflex, and sensation.
 X-rays will look for severe arthritis and trauma, an MRI with and without contrast will provide a detailed look at tumours, infection, intervertebral disks, and nerve roots.

 How do you prevent permanent damage from Cauda Equina Syndrome?